Foreign relations of Belarus: Relations with the United States

 Belarus has had an ongoing discussion to relaunch IMF-backed reforms, concluding an arrangement for an IMF Staff-monitored program (SMP) in 2001.
 However, the authorities did not follow through with reforms as hoped, leaving an uncertain future for IMF-backed cooperation.
 Belarus authorities have said on several occasions that they find IMF intervention and recommendations in Belarus counter-productive to the economic development of those countries.

 The relationships with the United States have been further strained, after Congress of the United States unanimously passed the Belarus Democracy Act of 2004.

 On 7 March 2008 the government of Belarus ejected US Ambassador Karen B. Stewart from the country, following a row over travel restrictions placed on President Lukashenko and sanctions against state-owned chemical company Belneftekhim.
 The Belarusian Foreign Ministry announced at the same time that it was recalling its own ambassador to the US.
 This was followed by the expulsion of ten other U.S. embassy staff from Minsk in late April.
 At the same time the government of Belarus ordered the U.S. Embassy in Minsk to cut its staff by half.
 A White House spokesman described the expulsion as "deeply disappointing".

 Relations with other countries

 Due to strained relations with the United States and the European Union, as well as occasional high-level disputes with Russia over prices on core imported natural resources such as oil and gas, Belarus aims to develop better relations with countries in other regions, like the Middle East, Asia, and Latin America.

 Hong Kong national security law

 Belarus was one of 53 countries that in June 2020 supported the Hong Kong national security law at the United Nations Human Rights Council.

+Nuclear weapons offer

+In May 2023, the President of Belarus offered nuclear weapons to other countries who join Belarus and Russia.

 Diplomatic relations

+List of countries which Belarus maintains diplomatic relations with: